Gonzih/blog.gonzih.me/content/post/2018-09-08-yubikey-ssh-auth-gpg-subkey.markdown

 ```

 Last improvement that can be made to this setup is forcing gpg-agent to use pcscd instead of ccid.
-This should solve some issues with card being unavailable when some other application is accessing it.
+This should solve some issues with a card being unavailable when some other application is accessing it.
 Just add following to the `~/.gnupg/scdaemon.conf` file:

 ```